aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/storage-exists/_index.md

 **Summary** – The `storageExists` endpoint lets you confirm whether a specific storage container is available in Aspose.Cells Cloud.
 Use it before performing file‑related operations to avoid runtime errors.
 The API returns a JSON object containing an `Exists` boolean that indicates the storage status.

-**Prerequisites** – An active Aspose Cloud account and a valid OAuth 2.0 access token are required before invoking this endpoint.

-**Authentication** – Include the header `Authorization: Bearer <access_token>` in the request.

 ### Web API